-The director compensation program remained unchanged in 2023 from 2022 and consisted of a mix of cash retainers and equity awards in the form of stock-settled restricted stock units, which are scheduled to vest on the first anniversary of the grant date.
+The components of the non-employee director compensation program design remained unchanged in 2024 from 2023 and consisted of a mix of cash retainers and equity awards in the form of stock-settled restricted stock units ("RSUs"), which are scheduled to vest on the first anniversary of the grant date.
+After considering the recommendations of WTW based on its review of market data, the annual cash retainer was increased by \$50,000 to \$100,000 and the Chairman of the Board annual cash fee was increased by \$20,000 to \$50,000, effective January 1, 2024.
 All cash fees are paid to directors on a quarterly basis unless otherwise indicated and are prorated for any partial service periods.
-The following table sets forth our compensation program for our non-employee directors in 2023:
+The following table sets forth our compensation program for our non-employee directors in 2024.
+Employees of the Company do not receive any additional compensation for their service on the Board and, accordingly, neither Mr. Lowe nor Mr. Scheirman received compensation as directors during 2024.
+Please see the "2024 Summary Compensation Table" for the compensation received by each of Messrs.
+Lowe and Scheirman with respect to 2024.

 Compensation Element Value

-Annual Cash Retainer \$ 50,000
+Annual Cash Retainer \$ 100,000

 Annual Equity Award \$ 100,000

-Chairman of the Board Annual Cash Fee \$ 30,000
+Chairman of the Board Annual Cash Fee \$ 50,000

 Committee Chair Annual Cash Fee \$ 15,000

 Committee Member Annual Cash Fee \$ 7,500